KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

           padding: 1rem;
       }
       ```

-  5. In Atom, open the _src/app/app.component.css_ file for editing and paste the CSS code into your *src/app/app.component.css* file.
-These styles apply only to the markup in _app.component.html_.

   6. Save the _src/app/app.component.css_ file.

-  7. Copy these CSS styles:
+  7. Copy the below CSS styles and then paste them into the _src/app/quiz/quiz.component.css_ file in Atom.
+These styles apply only to the markup in _quiz.component.html_.

       ```
       .question-tracker,